LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/push-notifications.md

    - **Key file:** hostkey.pem

    {:.notice}
-   If you are using a development certificate you should uncheck the Production checkbox and add 'Dev' postfix to the Mobile app name.
+   If you are using a development certificate you should uncheck the Production checkbox and add '-Dev' postfix to the Mobile app name.
 For example, if your app Bundle ID is AppId, your mobile app name should be "AppId-Dev".
 If you are using a production certificate you should leave the production checkbox checked and insert to the Mobile App name your App Bundle ID as it is.

-   **Tip:** You have a **50** character limit for your Bundle ID.
+   **Tip:** You have a **155** character limit for your Bundle ID.

 7. Click **Close**.